The Rumble in the Jungle: Build-up and delay due to injury

 In 1967, then-champion Ali was stripped of his title and suspended from boxing for 3 1/2 years for his refusal to comply with the draft and enter the U.S. Army.
 In 1970, he first regained a boxing license and promptly fought comeback fights against Jerry Quarry and Oscar Bonavena in an attempt to regain the heavyweight championship from the then-undefeated Joe Frazier.
 In a bout dubbed the Fight of the Century, Frazier won a unanimous decision, leaving Ali fighting other contenders for years in an attempt at a new title shot.

 Meanwhile, the heavily muscled Foreman had quickly risen from a gold-medal victory at the 1968 Olympics to the top ranks of the heavyweight division.
 Greatly feared for his punching power, size, and sheer physical dominance, Foreman was nonetheless underestimated by Frazier and his promoters, and knocked the champion down six times in two rounds before the bout was stopped.
 He further solidified his hold over the heavyweight division by demolishing the only man besides Frazier at the time to defeat Ali, Ken Norton, in two rounds.
 At 25, the younger and stronger Foreman seemed an overwhelming favorite against the well-worn 32-year-old Ali.

+The fight was originally named, "From Slaveship to Championship."
+This name was chosen by Don King to appeal to Black American audiences, who were a major target for travel packages from the United States to Zaire.
+The name was eventually changed to the "Rumble in the Jungle", after Ali created the phrase at a press conference.
 Foreman and Ali spent much of the middle of 1974 training in Zaire, getting acclimated to its tropical African climate.
 The fight was originally set to happen on September 25 (September 24 in the United States due to the difference in time zones).
 However, eight days prior, Foreman was cut above his right eye by an accidental elbow thrown by his sparring partner Bill McMurray in a sparring session.
 Foreman's cut required 11 stitches, and the date of the fight was pushed back five weeks to October 30.

 A three-night-long music festival to hype the fight, Zaire 74, took place as scheduled, September 22–24, including performances by James Brown, the Pointer Sisters, Celia Cruz and the Fania All-Stars, B.B.
 King, Miriam Makeba, The Spinners, Bill Withers, The Crusaders, and Manu Dibango, as documented in the 2008 film Soul Power.
-The championship was scheduled for 4 am local time to appear on live closed-circuit television in the Eastern Time Zone of the US at 10 pm.
-Zack Clayton was selected as referee for the fight.
+With Zack Clayton selected as referee for the fight, the championship was scheduled for 4 am local time to appear on live closed-circuit television in the Eastern Time Zone of the US at 10 pm.